bsalter/shuffling-pines/README.md

 ## default runs build & test

-Fastest way to get it up and going: run npm install and bower install, then run gulp autorun and point your browser to the url it provides, or run gulp build and point your browser at the dist/index.html file.
+Fastest way to get it up and going: run npm install and bower install, then run gulp build, then gulp autorun and point your browser to the url it provides, or point your browser at the dist/index.html file.

 Known issues:
 input type="date" doesn't work properly in Firefox.
 After fiddling with it for a while, I decided to just use an ordinary text input for the transition date.
 That does allow a user to enter an invalid date.
+Had a lot of problems testing with localStorage within Jasmine, so I eventually gave up.